Mailbird Blog

 Unified Inbox

-This feature gets all your emails from various accounts into one simple well-managed inbox.
-You see the messages by the time they were delivered.
+This feature gets all your emails from various accounts into one simple, well-managed inbox.
+You see the messages by the time they were delivered, creating a chronological flow that makes sense.
 You can also see all the accounts on the sidebar to the left.
-Unified Inbox has the same folders you are used to, such as incoming, sent, trash, etc.
+The Unified Inbox has the same folders you are used to, such as incoming, sent, trash, etc.

 Switching between accounts

 You can also edit your IMAP or POP3 settings.
 And you can choose an icon for each account.
-Clicking the icons is the way you switch between the accounts.
+Clicking the icons is the way you switch between the accounts – it's that simple.

-As you can see, managing multiple accounts in Mailbird is simple.
-You don't have to dig deep into the code or go through a complicated settings procedure.
-Focus on what is important about your emails, and Mailbird will take care of the routine.
+As you can see, managing multiple accounts in Mailbird is refreshingly simple.
+You don't have to dig deep into code or navigate through complicated settings procedures.
+Focus on what's important about your emails, and Mailbird will take care of the routine.

 1. Time-savers